-And he called the place Massah (“testing”) and Meribah (“quarreling”) because the Israelites quarreled and because they tested the LORD saying, “Is the LORD among us [bekirbenu] or not?”
+And he called the place Massah (“testing”) and Meribah (“quarrelling”) because the Israelites quarreled and because they tested the Lord saying, “Is the Lord among us [bekirbenu] or not?”

 Immediately thereafter we read that “The Amalekites came and attacked the Israelites at Rephidim.”
 There is an obvious connection.
 The Israelites’ doubt is punished.
 Having protected them throughout, God gives them a glimpse of what life is like without his protection.
 They will be exposed to great dangers.
 This is on the surface of the narrative.